-Mortgage rates have hovered near all-time lows as the economy feels the impact of the coronavirus pandemic.
+Mortgage rates have fallen to historic lows as the economy feels the impact of the coronavirus pandemic.
 It’s highly likely that you’ll start to see those long-term rates remain low and potentially slip a bit lower in tandem with short-term borrowing costs.

 That means refinancing could be a smart option for your pocketbook.
 A reduction in even just a quarter of a percentage point could potentially shave off a couple hundred dollars from your monthly payments.

 “Mortgage debt tends not to be high cost; it’s just high interest because of the value of the actual mortgage itself,” Miller says, “which is why small changes in rates can make a big difference.”

 If you have a mortgage with a variable rate or a home equity line of credit – also known as a HELOC – you’ll feel more influence from the Fed.
 Interest rates on HELOCs are often pegged to the prime rate, meaning those rates will fall if the Fed does indeed lower borrowing costs.